remance/Masendor/data/ruleset/historical/troop/readme.md

 e.g.,aoe10)
-"externaleffect": effect use its own external animation frame instead of the frame assigned in animation sprite, accept only the first frame for starting the effect animation "duration": effect remain in loop for duration, need duration number in second after "duration" (e.g.,duration60) "nodmg": effect deal no dmg and will not check in code "dmgsprite": whole sprite can cause damage instead of a single point "skip_": skip specific frames from playing use same indexing as list (e.g.skip_0_4_8 for skiping first, fourth, and eight frame)
+"externaleffect": effect use its own external animation frame instead of the frame assigned in animation sprite, accept only the first frame for starting the effect animation "nodmg": effect deal no dmg and will not check in code "skip_": skip specific frames from playing use same indexing as list (e.g.skip_0_4_8 for skiping first, fourth, and eight frame)
-"p(number)_fix_main_weapon" or "p(number)_fix_sub_weapon": Use center point instead weapon joint positon and place them at the specified position instead of automatically at user's hand (main = right hand, sub = left hand) "afterimage": play faded previous frame image along with the current frame
+"afterimage": play faded previous frame image along with the current frame

 Weapon Type